Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 6. The Archaeological Museum

-Completely renovated in 2003, the Archaeological Museum of Thessaloniki is housed in a 1960s-designed building.
-The permanent collection is divided into six thematic units showcasing distinctive works of art and excavation finds from around Thessaloniki and the Macedonian region.
+Completely renovated in 2003, the Archaeological Museum of Thessaloniki is housed in a building designed in the 1960s.
+The permanent collection is divided into six thematic units, showcasing distinctive works of art and archaeological finds from across Thessaloniki and the Macedonian region.

-The museum is organized following the newest technical and museological techniques, and it’s a great spot to learn about all aspects of personal and public life in antiquity.
+The museum is organized using the latest technical and museological standards and is a great place to learn about all aspects of personal and public life in antiquity.

 7. The Museum Of Byzantine Culture